C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 - Remember that the event lasts for 4 hours, submitting good and correct information is vital, the event needs to run smoothly, don't waste the judge's time, the Trace Labs staff's time, and also your own time.

 ## 💼 Employment - 15 points
-Information relating to the employer of the Missing Person or the previous employer.
+**Information relating to the employer of the Missing Person or the previous employer**
-Information could be:

 What to do ✅ :
 - Name of current or previous employer and CEO